shhm8905/shhm8905/README.md

 <h1 align="center">Hazem Khaleel</h1>
 <p align="center">
    I'm Hazem from Syrien, and I do content on Design and Development.
-I really enjoy learning languages and frameworks like React and React Native, as well as work    in Back-end like node.js and database like mongoDB.
+I really enjoy to work with languages and frameworks like React and React Native, as well as work in Back-end like node.js and database like mongoDB.
 I also enjoy wireframing, ui, ux, and design in general.
 </p>

 ```js